How to Explain Anxiety to Someone Who Doesn't Have It

 It’s a brief definition, really, for how complex anxiety is, but it touches on anxiety’s key elements: feelings, thoughts, and physical symptoms.
 This is important because once you grasp how your anxiety impacts these three things, you will have an easier time conveying them to someone else.

 Don’t fret, we aren’t going to just talk about anxiety without giving you some actionable advice to use right away.
-We have 5 actionable tips to help reduce your anxiety in a natural way and within minutes.
+We have 5 actionable tips for anxiety relief in a natural way and within minutes.

 How to explain anxiety to someone